 No Japanese?
 No problem!
 English is the international language of tourism and is well spoken near the conference venue.
 And the staff and students at Hokkaido University are happy to help you with local details — just ask!

-The workshops will be presented by Craig Bethke and Tsutomu Sato.
+The workshops will be presented by Craig Bethke, Tsutomu Sato, and Brian Farrell.
 Prof. Bethke is the R.E.
 Grim Professor emeritus at the University of Illinois.
 He is the primary author of The Geochemist's Workbench® software package and author of the Geochemical and Biogeochemical Reaction Modeling text, published by Cambridge University Press.

 Workshop participants should meet at 8:00 am on Wednesday, October 11 in Sapporo, at the Faculty of Engineering Building of Hokkaido University.
 Please bring your luggage with you, since we will spend the next two nights at the Jozankei onsen.